dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 ## Caching respects request Cache-Control directives

-The middleware respects the rules of the [HTTP 1.1 Caching specification](https://tools.ietf.org/html/rfc7234#section-5.2).
+The middleware respects the rules of [RFC 9111: HTTP Caching (Section 5.2.
+Cache-Control)](https://www.rfc-editor.org/rfc/rfc9111#field.cache-control).
 The rules require a cache to honor a valid `Cache-Control` header sent by the client.
 Under the specification, a client can make requests with a `no-cache` header value and force the server to generate a new response for every request.
 Currently, there's no developer control over this caching behavior when using the middleware because the middleware adheres to the official caching specification.

 For more control over caching behavior, explore other caching features of ASP.NET Core.
 See the following topics: